We provide a host of

 employee_id

-The unique ID of the Employee.
+The external ID of the Employee.

 job_id

-The unique ID of the assigned position.
+The external ID of the Job that the Employee is assigned to.

 status